 Many vertigo treatments involve injections in the ear, some of which can cause hearing loss.
 There are also invasive surgeries that cause serious long-term effects.
-Let’s look at a few ways in which modern medicine has let vertigo patients down.
-We will conclude by providing you with the hope that real help does exist for a person coping with chronic bouts of vertigo.
+Let’s look at a few ways in which modern medicine has let patients down.
+We will conclude by providing a natural therapy to cope with chronic bouts of vertigo.

 Not Finding the Underlying Cause

 The most common diagnosis for vertigo is BPPV or benign paroxysmal positional vertigo.
-It basically means that vertigo is triggered by head movements.
+This vertigo occurs following head movements.
 However, even with this official diagnosis, as much as 70% of cases are designated as idiopathic.
 In other words, the actual cause of the vertigo is unknown.
 Overall, fewer than half of patients suffering from vertigo ever find out the underlying cause.

 Of course, there are several reasons for this.
 For example, only about 1% of vertigo cases are ever diagnosed using a lab test.
 Most causes of vertigo simply can’t be diagnosed in a lab using things like blood or urine samples.
-Then you have the fact that there are few medications designed to help with vertigo.
-So doctors are not in a hurry to find a specific diagnosis if they don’t have a pill to cure it.
+Then you have the fact that there are few medications to help with vertigo.

 Take Meniere’s disease for example.
 This is a condition that involves vertigo, tinnitus (ringing in the ears), and hearing loss.
-Doctors often call it idiopathic endolymphatic hydrops (excess fluid in the ears without a known cause) even though this is a misnomer as well.
+Doctors call it idiopathic endolymphatic hydrops (excess fluid in the ears) even though this is a misnomer as well.
 Not all Meniere’s patients suffer from endolymphatic hydrops, and some patients respond so well to upper cervical chiropractic care that the underlying cause must clearly be an atlas misalignment for those individuals.

 Not Offering Natural Alternatives

-If you are fortunate enough to find a primary care doctor who is okay with offering natural solutions as well as pharmaceutical ones, good for you.
-Most of us only hear about the pills or surgical options for our health problems when we go to a general practitioner.
-Even a GP who tries to include natural options may not spend a lot of time researching natural medicine, so the options offered to you may be limited.
-Here are a few drug-free options that may really help a patient with vertigo.
+If you are fortunate enough to find a doctor who is okay with offering natural solutions as well as pharmaceutical ones, good for you.
+Most of us only hear about the pills or surgeries for our health problems when we go to a doctor.
+Even a doctor who includes natural options may not spend a lot of time researching natural medicine, so the options are limited.
+Here are a few drug-free options that may help vertigo patients.

 - Quit smoking – Smoking is bad for the immune system in general as well as blood flow in the body.
 This can lead to ear or CNS issues that contribute to vertigo.